alexrenda/pc-meeting-zoom-conflicts/README.md

 This guide will discuss handling conflicts during a Zoom-based PC meeting.
 This is the procedure used during the MLSys 2023 TPC meeting.
 It is inspired by the set of scripts [here](https://github.com/emeryberger/PC-Resources/tree/master/PC-meeting-scripts).

+The core process is that the meeting proceeds in the main room, and conflicted reviewers are brought into and taken out of a Conflict breakout room.

 ## Pre-meeting setup

 1. Create a scheduled Zoom meeting in the web UI.
 While configuring this meeting, click to show options at the bottom of the page, click Breakout Room pre-assign, click "+ Create Rooms", and create a breakout room.
 The name and content of the room do not matter, all that matters is that there is some breakout room pre-assignment configured.
 If the breakout room pre-assign option is not available, make sure it is enabled in your personal user settings in Zoom.
 Note that the person who will be actively managing conflicts in Zoom should be the host of the meeting.